-City archivist Sarah Aitken has detailed Dundee’s transition from a burgh to a city in a new blog.
+City archivist Sarah Aitken has detailed Dundee’s transition from a burgh to a city in a online blog.

 Dundee is unique in that an exact date of the ascension to city status is documented — January 26 1889 — making it the earliest official city in the country.

 A charter signed by Queen Victoria confirmed the transition.

 Ms Aitken, Dundee City Archives records manager and assistant archivist, worked on her research, in 2019, to mark the 130th anniversary of Dundee officially becoming a city.

 Scotland is different from England and Wales in what constitutes a city.
 Anywhere with a cathedral is classed as one south of the border, but “cities in Scotland never really took off”, according to Ms Aitken.

 There were many royal burghs, but no official cities for some time.
 The first royal burghs were created in the 12th century by King David, with Berwick and Roxburgh thought to be the earliest examples.